 Up first is the MGM Grand, arguably one of Las Vegas’ most iconic hotel-casinos.
 It has been featured in numerous Hollywood movies and has an in-house arena that hosts many of the world’s most prestigious concerts and sporting events.
 However, aside from its glamorous reputation and history steeped in showbiz, research has shown that the MGM Grand Casino is also a favorite spot for fans of blackjack.

 When playing blackjack at the MGM Grand, you will find that the casino offers the lowest limit stand of all Las Vegas Casinos.
 With over 25 tables featuring a six-deck shoe where the dealers are supposed to hit soft 17, it is clear this type of blackjack game is the most common at MGM.
 During slow periods, tables will typically start with a minimum of $25 bid.
-Games offer double and six deck rules, and the lowest house edge here stands at 0.25532%.
+Games offer double and six-deck rules, and the lowest house edge here stands at 0.25532%.
+If this amount of bets does not impress you and you want something more, you have the opportunity to play bitcoin blackjack.
+BTC itself is a high-stakes game, but if you use bitcoins for playing blackjack, then it’s a really big game.

 4. Mandalay Bay